build-on-aws/content/FAQ.md

 If you do not specify a language, we still try to guess the most adequate.
 But this detection is not perfect, and you will get consistent output if you explicitly indicate the language.
 If you want to disable syntax highlighting guessing in a code snippet, simply specify "text" or "plaintext" language.
 This is particularly useful for embedding the output of running commands, for example.

-### What languages are supported for syntax highlighting?
+### What languages does syntax highlighting support?

-Currently, the following:
+Currently, the following languages are supported:

 * bash (or sh)
 * clojure